Tamara Toles O’Laughlin

 Tamara graduated from the Vermont Law School in 2009, with a Juris Doctor and Masters of Environmental Law and Policy.
 In the past she has held positions with the Advisory Council of Historic Preservation, The Environmental Protection Agency, the Center on Race, Poverty and Environment, Natural Resources Defense Council, and the New York City Department of Environmental Protection, among others.
 Tamara is committed to environmental advocacy and capacity building for vulnerable communities, with particular emphasis on poverty work and services to the chronically underserved.
 She has worked for over fifteen years to promote the principles of environmental justice, with particular attention to community capacity building, mobilization, equity of enforcement, and environmental health.

-Allison Rich is the Communications Manager and Children’s Environmental Health (CEH) Specialist of the Maryland Environmental Health Network and became the first full-time MdEHN staff member in fall 2012.
+Allison Rich is the Program Manager for the Maryland Environmental Health Network and became the first full-time MdEHN staff member in fall 2012.
 She is a graduate of Goucher College with a degree in Communications and Environmental Studies.
 Prior to joining MdEHN, Allison served as a Chesapeake Conservation Corps member to co-found the Green Schools Network in the Office of Engagement at Baltimore City Public Schools.
-She is a produced playwright, and has worked previously as a health educator, environmental educator, writer, community organizer, researcher on jaguar populations, and on press relations for the film The Cove.
+She is a produced playwright, and has worked previously as a health educator, environmental educator, writer, community organizer, and researcher on jaguar populations.
 She serves on the Education Committee for the Children’s Environmental Health Network (CEHN), is the Chair of The Filbert Street Garden Board of Directors, and sits on the Board of the Environmental Justice Partnership.
-Allison currently serves as the co-chair of the Education, Communications, and Outreach work group of the Maryland Climate Change Commission
+Allison currently serves as the co-chair of the Education, Communications, and Outreach work group of the Maryland Climate Change Commission.

 Rebecca Ruggles is the founding Director of the Maryland Environmental Health Network.
 Rebecca holds a BA in History and Literature from Harvard University and an MBA with a concentration in public administration from Stanford Graduate School of Business.
 She serves as Vice Chair of the Board of Interfaith Partners for the Chesapeake